Diaconis-Ylvisaker prior penalized likelihood for $p/n \to \kappa \in (0,1)$ logistic regression: Introduction

 \subsection{Maximum penalized likelihood estimation}

-There are several maximum penalized likelihood (MPL) approaches that can remedy the occurrence of infinite ML estimates.
-These methods maximise a penalized log-likelihood

-where the penalty $\log p(\bbeta)$ is chosen to ensure that the MPL estimate exists.
-Popular penalties include simple separable functions, i.e. $\log p(\bbeta) = \sum_{j=1}^p f(\bbeta_j)$, that do not depend on the observed data, as is the case for LASSO \citep[see][Section~3.2 and Section~3.6.1]{hastie+etal:2015} and ridge regression \citep{cessie+houwelingen:1992}, and certain penalties, which may depend on the covariates $\bX$.
-A notable penalty of the latter kind that always delivers finite estimates is the logarithm of the Jeffreys' invariant prior, where $\log p(\bbeta; \bX) = \log \det (\bX^\top \bW(\bbeta) \bX) / 2$, for a diagonal matrix $\bW(\bbeta)$ with $j$th diagonal entry $w_{jj} = \zeta'(\bx_j^\top \bbeta)(1-\zeta'(\bx_j^\top \bbeta)$ \citep{kosmidis+firth:2021}.
-Another penalty that depends on $\bX$ is the logarithm of the conjugate prior of \citet{diaconis+ylvisaker:1979}, henceforth called DY prior, that is the subject of investigation in this paper.
+There are several maximum penalized likelihood (MPL) approaches that can remedy the occurrence of infinite ML estimates in logistic regression.
+These methods maximise a penalized log-likelihood $\ell(\bbeta; \by, \bX) + \log p(\bbeta)$ where the penalty $\log p(\bbeta)$ is chosen to ensure that the MPL estimate exists.
+Simple separable functions of the form $\log p(\bbeta) = \sum_{j=1}^p f(\bbeta_j)$ are popular penalty choices; see, for example \citet[Section~3.2]{hastie+etal:2015} for the LASSO and \citet{cessie+houwelingen:1992} for logistic ridge regression.
+Notable non-separable penalties that depend on $\bX$ and deliver finite estimates are the logarithm of the Jeffreys' invariant prior \citep[see][Corollary~1]{kosmidis+firth:2021} and the logarithm of the conjugate prior of \citet{diaconis+ylvisaker:1979}, henceforth called DY prior \citep[see][Theorem~1]{rigon+aliverti:2023}, which is the subject of investigation in the current work.
+The log of the DY prior for the logistic regression model is given by